On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: Convergence analysis

 Applying the classical discrete Gronwall inequality, we derive

 This not only completes the induction but also proves the conclusion. \end{proof} The following remark clarifies the motivation and context behind our technical lemmas.

-\begin{remark} If only $L^2$-orthogonality were required, {\bf Lemma~\ref{Transfer}} could be approached more simply by considering $\argmin_{u \in \mathcal{S}} \|\phi - u\|_{L^2}^2$.
-However, the $L^2$ norm does not control the $H^1$ norm, creating an obstruction to establishing the Polyak-\L ojasiewicz inequality.
+\begin{remark} If only orthogonality were required, \textbf{Lemma~\ref{Transfer}} would admit a simpler proof by considering $\argmin_{u \in \mathcal{S}} \|\phi - u\|_{L^2}^2$.
+However, the $L^2$-norm does not control the $H^1$-norm, creating an obstruction to establishing the Polyak-\L ojasiewicz inequality.
 This motivates the construction of the functional \eqref{f-phi-u}.
-For {\bf Lemma~\ref{F-diff}}, we emphasize that the Fr\'echet differentiability of $g(\cdot)$ at $\phi_g$ does not require $\mathcal{P}_{\phi}$ to be differentiable. {\bf Lemma~\ref{Nonlinear-Iteration}} is standard in ODE theory and commonly used in the local stability analysis of dynamical systems; it is analogous to the approach via Ostrowski's theorem for analyzing the fixed-points of iterative nonlinear mappings (see, e.g., \cite{2023The}), leading to the same convergence rates.
-If the second-order sufficient condition holds at the minimizer (e.g., when $\Omega=0$), then the operator $\mathcal{G}_{\tau}(\phi_g)$ can be analyzed over the entire tangent space, and the best convergence rate for gradient descent (cf.~{\bf Theorem~\ref{Var-P-convergence}}) extends to any preconditioner satisfying~\textbf{(A6)}. \end{remark}
+For \textbf{Lemma~\ref{F-diff}}, we emphasize that the Fr\'echet differentiability of $g(\cdot)$ at $\phi_g$ does not require $\mathcal{P}_{\phi}$ to be differentiable. {\textbf{Lemma~\ref{G-spectrum}} provides a generalized eigenvalue characterization that extends the weighted eigenvalue problems in \cite{2023The,2024Convergence} under the identification $\mu_i \leftrightarrow 1 - \mu_i$.} \textbf{Lemma~\ref{Nonlinear-Iteration}} is a standard tool in the local stability analysis of dynamical systems, analogous to Ostrowski's theorem for studying the stability of fixed points in nonlinear iterations (see, e.g., \cite{2023The}), and both yield the same convergence rates.
+Moreover, if the second-order sufficient condition holds at the minimizer (e.g., when $\Omega=0$), then the operator $\mathcal{G}_{\tau}(\phi_g)$ can be analyzed over the entire tangent space, and the best convergence rate estimate established in~\textbf{Theorem~\ref{Var-P-convergence}} for the preconditioner \eqref{Varep-P} also applies to all preconditioners satisfying~\textbf{(A6)}. \end{remark}

 With this, we are ready to prove the theorems.